hds/hegdenu.net/content/posts/understanding-async-await-4.md

 This won't be public.

+We'll look at its implementation later.

 ### send future

-We're going to start with implementing `Sender::send`.
+We're going to start with implementing `Sender::send()`.

-We'll look at the contents of our internal channel later.

 Let's look at a sequence diagram of our three different outcomes.

-As we prepare to implement each layer, we'll expand upon this diagram.
+As we prepare to implement `Future`, we'll expand upon this diagram.

 ![Sequence diagram of the use of the async function Sender::send.
 It covers three use cases: channel has capacity, channel is closed, and channel is full.](/img/understanding-async-await-4/mpmc_send_async-sequence_diagram.svg)